HamAndEggs/seabang/README.md

               Example, --seabang-compiler=gcc

     --seabang-temp-path=PATH Allows a specific source file to use a particular temporay folder.
-              This overides the compiler set with SEABANG_TEMPORAY_FOLDER and the default one.
+              This overides the compiler set with SEABANG_TEMPORARY_FOLDER and the default one.
               Example, --seabang-temp-path=./bin

     --verbose Enables logging so you can see what seabang is doing.